Hifiman Ananda Unveiled

 Distortion performance is clean and consistent across the frequency range:

-Rating Explanation
+Rating explanation

 Conclusion

-If you are moving up from an Edition XV and want something with more air, more staging, and a visual design that is genuinely worth looking at — this is the obvious next step.
-If you are an audiophile with a small collection already and want something a little different and a little special, the Ananda Unveiled is an easy recommendation.
-It is, without question, the beautiful one.
+If you are moving up from an Edition XV and want something with more air, sub-bass and staging, with a visual design that you will actually want to look at — this is the obvious next step.
+If you are an audiophile with a small collection already and want something a little different and a little special with its Unveiled design, the Ananda Unveiled is an easy recommendation.